 1. An MBS session is established as described in in 3GPP TS 23.247 [15] (either a multicast or a broadcast session), and associated with a certain active MC group for group communication purposes.
 In the case of a multicast MBS session, the MC service clients have already joined the session.

 2. The MC service server invokes an MBS session update request towards the 5GC (either directly to the MB-SMF or indirectly via NEF/MBSF) once the need has emerged to modify some aspects for the given MBS session under consideration.
 Hence, the MC service server sends the MBS session update request as described in 3GPP TS 23.247 [15] and either directly to the MB-SMF or indirectly via NEF/MBSF, indicating the MBS session ID to be updated.
 Along with the update request, the updated aspects are sent, which are either service requirements (required QoS), service area, or both.
 In case of multicast MBS sessions, the MC service server may as well update the status (active or inactive) of the multicast MBS session once needed within the update request.
+In case of multi carrier support for broadcast MBS sessions, the MC service server may update the MBS FSI ID associated with a certain broadcast MBS session.

 NOTE 1: the updated service area information is required for local MBS and for broadcast MBS services.